jovton/USB-Storage-on-WSL2/README.md

 Once you've got that up and running, you can connect to it from your WSL2 instance.

 ### 5. <u>The iSCSI Initiator</u>
-Now you must set up a client/initiator on my WSL2 instance.
+Now we must set up a client/initiator on our WSL2 instance.
 We're going to use a tool called "*open-iscsi*" for Linux, but it requires systemd, and systemd is not enabled on WSL2 by default.
 But it is very easy to do.
 Here is a **very short** guide on how to do that: https://forum.snapcraft.io/t/running-snaps-on-wsl2-insiders-only-for-now/13033.
 You can skip the snap parts.

 - Once you've got systemd enabled and running, install open-iscsi: